RahulCIPL/Organic_BackendTask/organic-cms/backend/README.md

 # Getting Started with ExpressJs with Mongoose and JSON Web Tokens

-This project was developed using ExpressJs with moongoose.
+This project was developed using ExpressJs with mongoose.

 Express: A web application framework for Node.js.